Hannah Brown Reveals Stinky Problem Ahead Of ‘Dancing With The Stars’ Premiere

-Hannah Brown is about to shake her stuff on Dancing with the Stars, and it sounds like the The Bachelorette star is feeling pretty confident.
-However, her prep for premiere of the reality dance competition came with an embarrassing side effect that might have her pro partner holding his nose anytime he gets near her toes.
+Hannah Brown is about to shake her stuff on Dancing with the Stars, and it sounds like the Bachelorette star is feeling pretty confident.
+However, her prep for the premiere of the reality dance competition came with an embarrassing side effect that might have her pro partner holding his nose anytime he gets near her toes.

 During a recent interview with ETOnline, Hannah talked about how hard she’s been working ahead of the DWTS Season 28 premiere.
 She’s in it to win it, but her dedication has “destroyed” her feet.
 In addition to looking pretty rough, her tired tootsies have started to smell.